ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

     * *This should be based on an allowlist approach, rather than a denylist.”*

-🔔 Open redirects are such a common cause of security vulnerabilities that this weakness is 2019 CWE Top 25 #32.
+🔔 Open redirects are such a common cause of security vulnerabilities that this weakness is 2021 CWE Top 25 #37 and 2019 CWE Top 25 #32.
 It is [CWE-601](https://cwe.mitre.org/data/definitions/601.html).

 ### Quiz 4.7